SamStudio8/samstudio8.github.io.off/_posts/2015-04-22-the-story-so-far-p2.md

 If you are after a project overview, you can skip this interluding derailment and head to the [next part]({{ page.next.url }}).

 ## Hello Python
+I followed my natural instict and wrote up a small Python script to iterate over the contents of the first FASTQ file, looking for sequence headers (lines beginning with `@`) which were inserted as keys in a `dict` whose corresponding value was a two-element list storing the byte-location (`handle.tell()`) of the beginning of that sequence record in each input file, respectively.

+Once the dictionary has been populated, the script iterates over the second FASTQ file, this time looking up sequence headers in the `dict` and if it exists updating the second element of the list with the byte-position.
+Finally the script would iterate over the dictionary and output entries that only had a value for the second element (*i.e.* only sequences found in both files).

+...

-I jumped to write a Python script that reads in each file by turn, adds each sequence header to a dictionary and stores the byte-location of that read in both files (from `handle.tell()`) in a two element list.
-Many hours after executing this script I was confused that I was still waiting, progress was happening but becoming increasingly sluggish.
+Many hours after
+executing this script I was confused that I was still waiting, progress was happening but becoming increasingly sluggish.
 I'd saturated the dictionary. ~196 million keys is a lot.